CmdrMoozy/yubirs/README.md

 A library for interacting with YubiKeys in Rust.

+Currently, this library supports OTP and PIV functionality.

 ## Using Yubikeys on Linux

 Here are some helpful resources on how to use the Yubikey: